zetkin/express-zetkin-auth/README.md

 This is the name used to store the serialized user ticket in a browser cookie, which can then be accessed on the client to make requests directly.

-### Login URL (`loginUrl`)
+### Zetkin domain (`zetkinDomain`)
-This is the URL to which users should be redirected if they need to log in to the Zetkin Platform and grant the application access.
+This is the domain on which Zetkin is running, by default this is the normal Zetkin instance at zetk.in (api.zetk.in, login.zetk.in etc).

 This attribute should only be used explicitly in Zetkin development when the log in portal is running on the Zetkin development server or locally.
-The default value https://login.zetk.in is correct for any other case.
+The default value zetk.in is correct for any other case.

 ### Paths for redirects (`defaultRedirPath` and `logoutRedirPath`)
 These values define where a user should be redirected after a successful logout